TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 The main design decisions are whether you use some of the helper libraries and how you design your error types.

 Designing the error types can be a challenge though, especially because it's a bit different than designing e.g. Java exception hierarchies.
-I was lucky that keeping up to date with the evolving error handling idioms wasn't too hard for me, it might have been painful for teams maintaining bigger production systems.
+I was lucky that keeping up to date with the evolving error handling idioms wasn't too hard for me as I was not under time pressure and often worked in my spare time to learn.
+It might have been painful for teams maintaining bigger production systems.
 The large number of error handling tutorials and articles should hopefully make it easier to learn now than it was a few years ago.

 The learning curve aside: